New Zealand Weather in February

 - Always have an extra layer with you.
 When the sun goes behind a cloud you can really feel the change in temperature.

-- If you prefer to get away from the crowds, consider adding destinations like Taranaki, Eastland and Southland to your itinerary which experiences less crowds yet is packed with awesome things to do!
+- If you prefer to get away from the crowds, consider adding destinations like Taranaki, Eastland and Southland to your itinerary which experiences fewer crowds yet is packed with awesome things to do!

 See more tips for your trip at 10 Essential New Zealand Travel Tips.